Obtaining/Reclaiming your Social Security Number (SSN)

-As an American abroad, you will work through the US embassy or consular Federal Benefits Unit serving your region.
-To locate the appropriate FBU, you can check the website of the Social Security Administration at this link: https://www.ssa.gov/foreign/foreign.htm
+As an American abroad, you will work through the US consulate or consular Federal Benefits Unit serving your region.
+To locate the appropriate FBU, you can check the website of the Social Security Administration at this link: www.ssa.gov/foreign/foreign.htm

 What is your status?

-You are all set to file taxes, get your passport renewal, etc.
+You are all set to file taxes, get your passport renewed, etc.

-FBU can confirm if a SSN has been issued to you; however they are not permitted to transmit this number to you, either over the phone or by letter.
-The procedure in this case is to apply for a replacement card.
+The FBU may perhaps confirm if a SSN has been issued to you; however they are not permitted to transmit this number to you, either over the phone or by letter.
+The procedure in this case is to apply for a replacement card by postal mail using the approprite form.
 You can leave the space asking for the SSN blank.

-If you have never been issued a SSN, see information concerning initial application, below.
+If you have never been issued a SSN, see information concerning an initial application, below.

-If you have been assigned a SSN, however, the FBU is not permitted to transmit this number to you over the phone or in written form.
-The procedure In this case is to apply for a replacement card.
+If you have been assigned a SSN however, the FBU is not permitted to transmit this number to you over the phone or in written form.
+The procedure In this case is to apply for a replacement card using the appropriate form.
 (You can leave blank the space asking for the SSN.)

 The procedures for applying for a replacement card or making a correction to your data are as follows: